Japanese Candlesticks Patterns

 Four Piece Doji

-A small body with no wick occurs when opening, closing, high and close prices are the same.
+A small body with no wick occurs when opening, closing, high, and low prices are the same.
+This might appear in rare chart instances and resemble a pure doji or hammer doji, with some characteristics overlapping with bearish dragonfly doji formations.

 Spinning Top: Neutral